-My main research topics are family policy (childcare, parental leave and child benefits) and its social distribution, poverty and social inequality, the design and effectiveness of social policy measures, the social investment state, and the effectiveness of social work interventions.
+My main research topics are social and family policies, poverty and social inequality, the design and effectiveness of social policy measures, the social investment state, and the effectiveness of social work interventions.
 I have also published on basic income, labour market participation, in-work poverty, European social policy, and the welfare state sensu lato.
 Click here for a list of research projects I have been working on.
 I am also happy to supervise students on any of these topics or to collaborate with other scholars.
 Please let me know if you’re interested.

 Journal articles have appeared in Journal of European Social Policy, Acta Sociologica, Journal of Social Policy, Social Science Research, International Journal of Social Welfare and Journal of European Public Policy amongst others.
 Book chapters have appeared with Oxford University Press, Edward Elgar, and Palgrave.
 Click here for my full publication list.

 Together with colleagues from the University of Antwerp, the University of Leuven and the London School of Economics and Political Science, I found the COVIVAT research consortium, with the aim to model the social and economic impact of the policy responses to the Covid-19 pandemic in Belgium.